vystrcild/llm-dataset-processor/README.md

 {{text}}
 ```

-## Skip items if one or more {{field}} are empty
+## Skip items if one or more {{fields}} are empty
 In case that one or more fields are empty, prompt is still sent to LLM and could generate unintended response.
-To prevent this, you can enable this option.
+To prevent this, you should keep this option enabled.

-## Which model to choose & Pricing
+## Which model to choose?
 For cost-effective processing, we recommend to use `GPT-4o-mini` and `Claude 3.5 Haiku`.
 For higher quality results, we recommend to use `GPT-4o` and `Claude 3.5 Sonnet`.

 Be aware that costs could grow very quickly with larger datasets.
 We recommend to test your prompt first by enabling `Test Prompt Mode`.